Yonda-Tax/yonda-local/README.md

 ```

 To run against dev or prod environments, export credentials from the [AWS Access Portal](https://d-9c67596e31.awsapps.com/start/#/) for the respective
-account then export the relevant .env file:
+account then export the relevant .env file.

+Running against production should only be done in exceptional circumstances.
+Speak to another member of the team before embarking on this path.
 ```bash
 # For dev
 export $(grep -v '^#' tests/dev.env | xargs)